hyperledger/toc/governing-documents/security.md

 because they can either help fix the problem (perhaps through testing a fix at scale) or they need extra time to help prepare their ecosystem to roll out fixes quickly.
-Approval is not given lightly:  project leadership (maintainers) must be convinced that institutions on the list “need to know about issues in advance.
+Approval is not given lightly:  project leadership (maintainers) must be convinced that institutions on the list “need to know" about issues in advance.

 Participation in an embargo list should not be taken lightly.
 List members